netdata/netdata/docs/glossary.md

 - [**Netdata Agent** or **Agent**](https://github.com/netdata/netdata/blob/master/docs/concepts/netdata-agent/overview.md): Netdata's distributed monitoring Agent collects thousands of metrics from systems, hardware, and applications with zero configuration.
 It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices.

 - [**Netdata Cloud** or **Cloud**](https://github.com/netdata/netdata/blob/master/docs/concepts/netdata-agent/overview.md): Netdata Cloud is a web application that gives you real-time visibility for your entire infrastructure.
 With Netdata Cloud, you can view key metrics, insightful charts, and active alarms from all your nodes in a single web interface.

+- [**Netdata Functions** or **Functions**](https://github.com/netdata/netdata/blob/master/docs/concepts/guided-troubleshooting/netdata-functions.md): Routines exposed by a collector on the Netdata Agent that can  bring additional information to support troubleshooting or trigger some action to happen on the node itself.

 <!-- No link for this keyword - [**Netdata Logs**](https://github.com/netdata/netdata/blob/master/docs/tasks/miscellaneous/check-netdata-logs.md): The three log files - `error.log`, `access.log` and `debug.log` - used by Netdata -->